jchio001/Savory-Backend/ENDPOINT_DOC.md

 ```
 {
     "id": <Integer>.
 The id of the photo
-    "account_id": <Integer>.
-The id of the account that posted it
+    "user_id": <Integer>.
+The id of the user that posted it
     "photo_url": <String>.
 The url of the uploaded image
     "yelp_id": <String>.
 The Yelp id of the restaurant this photo maps to
     "restaurant_name": <String>.
 The name of the restaurant this photo maps to